common-theory/contracts/README.md

 ### Payments

-A Syndicate can be used to send payments over time between Ethereum addresses.
+A Syndicate can be used to send a payment over time to an Ethereum address.
 Balances are held in the contract and funds are frozen during transfer.
-Payments are guaranteed to complete once initiated.
+Funds are distributed linearly in time: if 100 wei is sent over 10 seconds then 10 wei becomes available every second.

 ### Forks

 Once a payment has been initiated the recipient is able to fork some (or all) of the remaining payment to other addresses.
-A payment is ownership of a certain rate of wei/second and can be distributed between many addresses.
 A payment is delegation of responsibility for funds over time.

+When a payment is forked the remaining balance is split to two new payments; one to the original recipient, one to the fork target.
+Child payments complete at the same time as the parent payment, and can be forked again.

+Each payment can be represented as a node in a [**full** binary tree](https://en.wikipedia.org/wiki/Binary_tree#Types_of_binary_trees).

 #### Proof